 Streaker tackled by Rams linebacker during game against 49ers

+A streaker's run was abruptly ended by a Rams linebacker on Monday.

-Rams linebacker Bobby Wagner hit-sticked a streaker that managed to get away from security during an on-field escapade.
+Rams linebacker Bobby Wagner took down the streaker who managed to get away from security during an on-field escapade.

 With under a minute before halftime, the fully-clothed streaker dodged security and made it sideline-to-sideline during the Los Angeles Rams' Monday night matchup against their divisional rival the San Francisco 49ers.